withcatai/node-llama-cpp/README.md

   -c, --contextSize      Context size to use for the model                  [number] [default: 4096] -g, --grammar          Restrict the model response to a specific grammar, like JSON for example
-     [string] [choices: "text", "json", "list", "arithmetic", "japanese", "chess"] [default: "text"] -t, --temperature      Temperature is a hyperparameter that controls the randomness of the generat ed text.
+     [string] [choices: "text", "json", "list", "arithmetic", "japanese", "chess"] [default: "text"] --threads          Number of threads to use for the evaluation of tokens [number] [default: 6] -t, --temperature      Temperature is a hyperparameter that controls the randomness of the generat ed text.
 It affects the probability distribution of the model's output toke ns.
 A higher temperature (e.g., 1.5) makes the output more random and creat